pierre-rouleau/pel/README.rst

             packages that can be bundled by PEL.
 Those that have all their files in the same directory can be bundled.

-.. [#quickst] **Package Quickstart Support**: The **pel-setup-with-quickstart**
+.. [#quickst] **Package Quickstart Support**:

-              command creates the package quickstart files and the early-init.el file if it's not already present.
+              The **pel-setup-with-quickstart** command creates the package
+              quickstart files and the early-init.el file if it's not already present.

               The ``pel-early-init-with-package-quickstart`` user-option
-              (which defaults to `example/init/early-init.el`_) allows you to identify early-init.el file to use with package-quickstart feature activated.
+              (which defaults to `example/init/early-init.el`_) allows you to identify the early-init.el file to use with package-quickstart feature activated.

               The ``pel-early-init-without-package-quickstart`` user-option
-              (which defaults to nil) allows you to identify whether one early-init.el file is used when package quickstart feature is disabled.
+              (which defaults to nil) allows you to identify whether one early-init.el file is used when the package quickstart feature is disabled.

               Emacs ``package-quickstart-file`` user-option identifies the
               name of your package quickstart file.